Apodini/Grebe/README.md

 echo(request: EchoRequest.with { $0.message = "hello"})
 ```

-## Swift-Combine gRPC API
+## Swift Combine gRPC Wrapper
-This library provides a [Swift-Combine](https://developer.apple.com/documentation/combine) integration for [Swift-gRPC](https://github.com/grpc/grpc-swift/tree/nio).
-It is based on the `nio`-implementation of `Swift-gRPC`.
+This library provides a [Swift-Combine](https://developer.apple.com/documentation/combine) wrapper for [Swift-gRPC](https://github.com/grpc/grpc-swift/tree/nio).
+It is a generic abstraction
+layer above the `nio` layer provided by the `Swift-gRPC` implementation.
 It supports all four gRPC API styles (Unary, Server Streaming, Client Streaming, and Bidirectional Streaming).

 ### Example
 Again consider the following protobuf definition for a simple echo service.